What They Become: Plot

-Agents Triplett, Simmons, and Fitz enter the city and place Howling Commando explosives around the temple, ready to destroy it for good.
+Agents Antoine Triplett, Jemma Simmons, and Leo Fitz enter the city and place Howling Commando explosives around the temple, ready to destroy it for good.
 During the fighting in the Hydra base, Cal escapes and finds Whitehall, ready to take his vengeance, but is prevented from doing so when Whitehall drops dead, killed by Coulson.
 Enraged, Cal attacks Coulson, and only stops when Skye threatens to kill him.
-He agrees to leave, and reveals that Skye's real name is Daisy.
+He agrees to leave, and reveals that Skye's real name is Daisy Johnson.
 Agent 33, feeling lost without Whitehall, who had brainwashed her, helps Ward escape from S.H.I.E.L.D. and Hydra.
 Skye, wanting to make things right, goes looking for the Obelisk, and realizes that Raina, who Cal also believes to be descended from the gifted people, has taken it down to the city.
-There she finds Mack, possessed by the city, who guides her to the temple.
+There she finds Alphonso "Mack" Mackenzie, possessed by the city, who guides her to the temple.
 Skye follows Raina into the city, and Coulson follows her soon after, against May's advice.
 Hearing of this, Triplett races to disable the explosives, and then searches for the temple to help Skye.

 Skye reaches the temple to find Raina waiting for her.
 The Obelisk floats to a central pedestal, and the temple begins to close itself.
 Coulson is stopped from entering by Mack, but Triplett manages to get in before the room is sealed.
 The Obelisk opens, revealing crystals inside that release a burst of mist.
 Skye and Raina begin to be covered by stone, and in an attempt to save them, Triplett smashes the Obelisk and the crystals.
 This doesn't work, and the two become fully encased in stone cocoons.
 Triplett, thinking he has lost his friend Skye, is turned to stone by a shard of the Obelisk.
 Raina's cocoon begins to crack, her appearance having been transformed during the process, although she is not shown in full in this episode.
 Skye bursts out of her own cocoon, her new abilities shaking the entire island, but she watches in horror as Triplett's petrified body crumbles in front of her.